ganiatgithub/GNA5031_applied12/Instructions.md

 The antibiotic resistome refers to the collection of all antimicrobial resistance genes (ARGs) in both pathogenic and non-pathogenic bacteria.
 To understand the resistome of a particular environment or setting, metagenomic sequencing can be used to examine the genomes of all microbial community members and profile the ARGs they contain.
 However, depending on the depth of sequencing and the success of metagenome assembly efforts, with this approach it may be challenging to link ARGs with the organisms that have them, to verify whether the presence of such genes corresponds to an antibiotic resistance phenotype, and to understand transmission dynamics.

 In this case scenario, a collaborator has been studying antimicrobial resistant bacteria in agricultural runoff from a dairy farm.
 Recent infections in the cows have not resolved despite the farmer’s use of antibiotics, and there is concern that the farm’s runoff may be a hotspot for antimicrobial resistance that may be entering nearby waterways.

-Using a range of antibiotic selection agar plates to culture bacteria from the runoff, your collaborator has isolated a number of bacterial strains that grow in the presence of antibiotics.
+Using a range of antibiotic selection agar plates to culture bacteria from the runoff, your collaborator has isolated a number of bacterial strains that grow in the presence of antibiotics, specially **carbapenem**.
 Three of these isolates exhibited high levels of resistance and your collaborator wishes to investigate them further.
 They have done some initial analyses and provided you with three files for each isolate:

 1. They initially conducted 16S rRNA sequencing of each isolate they found, to taxonomically identify them.
 They have provided you with the 16S rRNA sequence for each of the three concerning isolates in nucleotide format. `_16S.fna`
 2. They have sequenced the genomes of these isolates and have provided you with the set of predicted protein sequences from each genome. `_genome.fna`